munificent/craftinginterpreters/book/classes.md

 OK, that's a lot of semantics to load into your head.
 Forget about the edge cases for a bit.
 We'll get back to those.
 For now, let's get basic method calls working.
-We're already parsing the method declarations inside the class body, so the next step is to resolve them:
+We're already parsing the method declarations inside the class body, so the next step is to resolve them.

 ^code resolve-methods (1 before, 1 after)